bokkypoobah/ConsenSysMultiSigWalletAudit/README.md

     /// @param owner Address of new owner. function addOwner(address owner)
         public
-        onlyWallet
-        ownerDoesNotExist(owner)
+        // BK Ok - Only the wallet can execute this function onlyWallet
+        // BK Ok - Owner does not exist in the isOwner mapping or the isOwner entry is set to false ownerDoesNotExist(owner)
         // BK Ok - Owner not null
         notNull(owner)
+        // BK Ok - (_owners.length+1) > 0 && (_owners.length+1) <= MAX_OWNER_COUNT && _required != 0 && _required <= (owners.length+1)
         validRequirement(owners.length + 1, required)
     {
-        isOwner[owner] = true;
+        // BK Ok - Set the isOwner entry to true isOwner[owner] = true;
-        owners.push(owner);
+        // BK Ok - Add the owner to the owners array owners.push(owner);
+        // BK Ok - Log event
         OwnerAddition(owner);
     }